 No, this doesn’t mean taking a million different supplements, it is as simple as going for a stroll in the sunshine (don’t forget your SPF).
 Our body creates vitamin D from direct sunlight — and vitamin D is vital to help absorb calcium in our diet which in turn forms healthy strong bones.
 As if we needed any more excuses to stretch out in the sun.
 Click for more info about vitamin D supplements.

 Quit the toxins

 Some healthy choices are no-brainers.
 It takes discipline to cut out unnecessary toxins but the benefits are worth it.
 If you drink a lot of alcohol, go a few days without or switch to brands that offer a reduced or an alcohol-free version.
 If you smoke, try switching to e-cigarettes, these little gadgets produce a faintly scented vapour, simulating the smoking experience, giving you a nicotine hit but without all the harmful chemicals.
-You can choose a range of flavours from brands like blu, with stores throughout the UK – it’s worth searching for blu outlet offers online to find deals on refills, flavours and products .
+You can choose a range of flavours and find deals on refills, flavours and products online.